September Gardening Tips and To-Dos for the Pacific Northwest

 Soil Testing

-Testing your garden’s soil will tell you what nutrients are lacking or abundant in your soil.
-This helps you give your plants the right nourishment for them to grow strong and vibrant.
+Testing your garden’s soil will tell you what nutrients are lacking or abundant.
+This will help you give your plants the right nourishment to grow strong and vibrant.

 When you get your soil test results, if nutrients are low, add fertilizers based on the recommendations.
 If they’re high, skip adding more and choose plants that suit your soil’s natural goodness.